 Contact Coach Shweisky at 609-258-9016 or email@example.com

+Sam Shweisky, will start his sixth season as head coach of the Princeton men's volleyball team when the 2015 season begins.
 Shweisky is only the second head men’s volleyball coach in Princeton history.
-He replaced the legendary Glenn Nelson, who coached the Tigers as both a club team and, starting in 1997, a varsity program.
-Nelson took Princeton to the NCAA semifinals in 1998 and won the EIVA championship; in 22 years, it remains the only Eastern crown not won by Penn State.
+In the summer of 2009 Shweisky replaced the legendary Glenn Nelson, who won the EIVA championship and took Princeton to the NCAA semifinals in 1998; in 23 years, it remains the only Eastern crown not won by Penn State.

-Shweisky came from Central Florida, where he spent one season as the women’s volleyball assistant.
+Shweisky came to Princeton from the University of Central Florida, where he spent one season as the women’s volleyball assistant.
 That Knight squad won 15 games and had its best season since 2003.

-Prior to his season at UCF, Shweisky was an assistant with UNLV.
-During his time, the Rebels enjoyed their most successful season in program history in 2007.
+Prior to his season at UCF, Shweisky was an assistant with UNLV for two seasons.
+During his time in Las Vegas, the Rebels enjoyed their most successful season in program history in 2007.
 The team had a program-best 24-6 overall record along with its first Mountain West Conference championship.
 With the MWC title came the school's first trip the 2007 NCAA Division I Women's Volleyball Tournament as well as the program's first national ranking in the CSTV/AVCA Division I Coaches Top 25 Poll.
 Including the Rebels 20-10 record in 2006, Shweisky was a part of UNLV's only back-to-back 20-win campaigns.